ErnakovichLab/metagenomic_methods_ernakovich_lab/data_QC/README.md

 # Data Cleaning Workflow
-Placeholder for inforamtion on the cleaning workflow
+Placeholder for information on the cleaning workflow

 Current workflow:
  1. Assess initial quality with `fastqc`